New Jersey Route 440: History

 In the 1927 New Jersey state highway renumbering, what is now Route 440 was defined as two separate routes.
 The Middlesex County portion from Route 4 (now Route 35) to the present location of the Outerbridge Crossing was legislated as Route S4, a spur of Route 4.
 Meanwhile, the Hudson County portion of the route was legislated as a part of Route 1, a route that was to run from Bayonne to the New York border in Rockleigh.
 Route S4 was eventually extended west to the Garden State Parkway.
 This route followed Pfeiffer Boulevard and the one-way pair of Lawrence Avenue and Grove Street.
-Meanwhile, Route 1 only existed as a state-maintained highway north of 63rd Street in Bayonne; south of there, traffic used Hudson Boulevard to access the Bayonne Bridge.
+Meanwhile, Route 1 only existed as a state-maintained highway north of West 63rd Street in Bayonne; south of there, traffic used Hudson Boulevard to access the Bayonne Bridge.
 A road carrying Route 1 was proposed to be built on landfill in the Passaic River; however, it was never constructed.
-In the 1953 New Jersey state highway renumbering, both Route S4 between the Garden State Parkway and the Outerbridge Crossing as well as Route 1 between 63rd Street and Communipaw Avenue became Route 440 in order to match New York State Route 440.
+In the 1953 New Jersey state highway renumbering, both Route S4 between the Garden State Parkway and the Outerbridge Crossing as well as Route 1 between West 63rd Street and Communipaw Avenue became Route 440 in order to match NY 440.

 In 1959, an additional piece of Route 440 was legislated to run from the Bayonne Bridge to 63rd Street to complete the route, running over the waters of the Newark Bay; this was never built.
 In the mid-1950s, a freeway alignment was proposed for Route 440 in Middlesex County.
-This route, to be called the Middlesex Freeway, was to connect the New Jersey Turnpike and Interstate 287 to the Outerbridge Crossing.
+This route, to be called the Middlesex Freeway, was to connect the New Jersey Turnpike and I-287 to the Outerbridge Crossing.
 Construction began on the freeway in 1967 and it was completed in 1974.
 The old alignment of Route 440 along Pfeiffer Boulevard between the Garden State Parkway and Route 35 became Route 184.
-A freeway was also proposed in the 1960s for Route 440 in Hudson County connecting the Bayonne Bridge to Interstate 78 and filling in the gap in the route.
+A freeway was also proposed in the 1960s for Route 440 in Hudson County connecting the Bayonne Bridge to I-78 and filling in the gap in the route.
 In 1976, Route 440 was proposed along with Route 169 in a plan to redevelop the waterfront area of Bayonne.
-However, the NJDOT shelved the project a year later due to low traffic volumes and feared environmental impact to the Newark Bay.
+However, NJDOT shelved the project a year later due to low traffic volumes and feared environmental impact to the Newark Bay.
 Route 169 was later constructed as a four-lane arterial completed in 1992.
 In 2001, Route 169 was redesignated as Route 440 in order to complete the gap in the route.

-On January 8, 2008, Gov. Jon Corzine announced plans for a new 35-cent toll on the Middlesex County portion of Route 440, in addition to increases on existing toll roads, to help raise funds to reduce New Jersey's outstanding debt.
+On January 8, 2008, Gov. Jon Corzine announced plans for a new 35-cent toll on the Middlesex County portion of Route US 1/9 440, in addition to increases on existing toll roads, to help raise funds to reduce New Jersey's outstanding debt.
 However, he dropped the idea to toll Route 440 a month later after mounting opposition to the idea.